tessercat/stack-deploy/README.md

 This repo contains
 Ansible playbooks and roles
-to deploy a generally useful stack on an IPv4/IPv6 Debian-based host that includes:
+to deploy a generally useful stack on a Debian-based host that includes:

-- Mailer config.
+- Exim mailer config.
-- Let's Encrypt certificates.
+- Nginx and Let's Encrypt certificates.
 - Opinionated `iptables` and `ipset` configuration.
-- A simple custom firewall API to bridge the gap between IPv4 and IPv6 network stacks.
+- A simple localhost firewall API.

-Ipset and iptables roles
-assume a dual network stack
-with at least one public IPv4 address and one public IPv6 address.
+- Basic prometheus node and firewall metrics/alerts.

 You must control a DNS domain
 to deploy this stack.